-If your computer has a fax/data modem, it can communicate with other computers, fax machines, and telephones.
+If your computer has a fax/data modem, it can communicate with other computers and fax machines.

 Some IBM Aptiva computers have a modem already installed.
 However, if your computer package comes with a modem but it is not installed, open the system and install the modem first.
-Refer to sections "Opening the system unit" on page 7-4 and "Adding and removing adapter cards" on page 8-3 for instructions.
+Refer to sections "Opening the system unit" on page 4-4 and "Adding and removing adapter cards" on page 8-3 for instructions.

-Before your computer can use its modem, you must complete two procedures in the following sections:
+Before your computer can use its modem, you must complete the procedures in the following sections:

-- Connecting your modem to the telephone network - Configure your communications software
+- "Connecting your modem to the telephone network" - "Configure your communications software"